unswexplains/unswexplains.github.io/b0bf756bb3cd/content.md

 Female 183.17
 ```

 How do the men's times compare with each other?
-How do the women's times compare with each other?
-How do the men's times compare with the women's times?
+How about the women's times?
+And how do the men's times compare with the women's?

-By sorting the rows, we can see the fastest and slowest times for each gender, and compare them, but it's difficult to see how the times are distributed.
+By sorting the rows, we can see the fastest and slowest times for each gender, and compare them, but that doesn't tell us much about how they're all distributed.

 It helps to calculate the so-called "five number summary" for each gender.
 Here they are, together in a table: